Skip to main content

 History lives through those who collect, research, and record it.

 By documenting Queenslanders’ stories, we preserve our shared memory and deepen our understanding of who we are.
-This year’s cohort of fellows and Medal recipients will continue that work, keeping Queensland’s history visible, meaningful, and alive.
+This year’s cohort of Fellows and Medal recipients will continue that work, keeping Queensland’s history visible, meaningful, and alive.

 Read the Media Release.